Giuseppe-Df/Distribuited-credo-ts/README.md

 Documentation on how to get started with Credo can be found at https://credo.js.org/

 ## New Features in This Fork

-This fork introduces a series of protocols that enable interaction between the Aries agent and a resource-constrained IoT device, specifically an ESP32.
-These protocols facilitate the integration of the ESP32 with other agents even though it lacks the computational and memory capacity to operate as a fully-fledged agent independently.
+This fork introduces a series of protocols enabling interaction between the Aries agent and a resource-constrained IoT device, specifically the ESP32.
+These protocols allow the ESP32 to integrate with other agents despite its limited computational and memory resources, ensuring seamless participation in agent-based communications.

-The IoT device (ESP32) is designed to function within a distributed system, delegating significant processing tasks to the main agent while managing its own connections and handling verifiable credentials.
-This approach ensures that the ESP32 can participate in agent-based communications and operations without needing to perform extensive data processing or storage locally.
+The IoT device (ESP32) operates within a distributed system, offloading significant processing tasks to the main agent while managing its own connections and handling verifiable credentials.
+This distributed approach ensures the ESP32 can engage in agent operations without the need for extensive local data processing or storage.

-For more details on the IoT device implementation, please refer to the related repository here.
+For more details on the IoT device implementation, refer to the related repository [here](#).
+To run the agent, please follow the instructions found in the `/demo` repository.

+### Framework Evolution

+The framework's evolution has resulted in the implementation of additional modules that should be integrated into the base agent, as demonstrated in `demo/src/BaseAliceAgent.ts`.

+### Modified Files by Functionality

+1. **Distributed Pack Protocol**
+   This protocol enables the distributed packaging process of messages, specifically required to sign the Content Encryption Key (CEK) with the sender's private key (ESP32).
+   - Files related to this change are located in:
+     `core/src/modules/distribuited-pack`

+2. **Distributed Unpack Protocol**
+   This protocol facilitates the distributed unpackaging of messages, particularly necessary to decrypt the CEK with the recipient’s private key (ESP32).
+   - Files related to this change are located in:
+     `core/src/modules/distribuited-unpack`

+3. **Public Key Exchange Protocol**
+   This protocol allows retrieval of the ESP32’s public key to be included in the DID Document (DIDDoc).
+   - Files related to this change are located in:
+     `core/src/modules/pubkey`

+4. **Signature Exchange Protocol**
+   This protocol enables the retrieval of the signed version of the DID Document.
+   - Files related to this change are located in:
+     `core/src/modules/connections`

 ## Features